 Comparing Facelift, Mini Facelift and Liquid Facelift

 When it comes to choosing between facelift, mini facelift or liquid facelift, factors such as permanency and recovery time come into play.
-Top Albany plastic surgeon Dr. Bruce Barach explains different facelift options and the best candidates for each.
+Top Albany plastic surgeon Dr. Sanjiv Kayastha explains different facelift options and the best candidates for each.

 The classic facelift involves tightening of the skin of the neck, jowls and cheeks, as well as the underlying muscles.
 Expect 10 to 15 years to vanish from your face once the swelling and bruising go away, with the effects good for that same time period.
 Scars from the operation are hidden in the hairline.